aquamorta/kkengraver/README.md

 Enter `./engraver.py -v -f 25mm:10mm -d /dev/ttyUSB0` and you see the laser repetitive drawing a frame until you hit the return key.

-You can also use you image file you want to engrave to show a frame.
+You can also use your image file you want to engrave to show a frame.
 Just enter `./engraver.py -F <yourimage> -d /dev/ttyUSB0` and you will an output like this

     showing frame x:283px (14.4mm) y:309px (15.7mm)